square/stoic/kotlin/stoicAndroid/src/main/kotlin/com/square/stoic/jvmti/README.md

    Kotlin/Java because the depth of frame is not stable.
 Instead, we use `height` - the count of frames from the bottom of the stack to frame we wish to access.
 The implementation computes the depth on-demand and uses this when calling JVMTI. e.g. `nativeGetLocalObject`
+3. Callbacks are invoked on the thread that generates them.

 ## JVMTI/JPDA links
 https://www.pnfsoftware.com/blog/debugging-android-apps-on-android-pie-and-above/